Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 If the program will run 10 times or fewer, interpreting is cheaper

+If it will run 11 times or more, compiling then running native code is cheaper.

 # Question 11
 How is backpatching used in the csem assignment?